 2.308 Mastic ― An adhesive composition.
 Loosely used to describe a plastic filler, stopper, putty or adhesive ( Not to be confused with gum mastic which is natural resin used for picture varnish ).

-2.309 Match ― See ‘colour’.
+2.309 Match ― See ‘colour’

-2.310 Matt ― See ‘gloss’.
+2.310 Matt ― See ‘gloss’

 2.311 Maturing (of Varnishes ) ― The process by which clarity, brightness, working properties, etc, are improved by stoving the varnish in the tank.